CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [proxy-plugin](https://github.com/escalate/oh-my-zsh-proxy-plugin) - Aliases to manage proxy shell environment settings. :star:1
 * [pyenv-lazy-load](https://github.com/erikced/zsh-pyenv-lazy-load) - Plugin for lazy-loading pyenv in ZSH.
 * [pyenv-lazy](https://github.com/davidparsson/zsh-pyenv-lazy) - Lazy load pyenv.
 The initial `eval "$(pyenv init -)"`` is executed the first time pyenv is called.
+* [quoter](https://github.com/pxgamer/quoter-zsh) - Display a random quote when opening a new terminal session.
 * [randeme](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again. :star:1
 * [razer-status-code](https://github.com/michaelmcallister/razer-status-code) - change the colour of your [Razer Mouse](https://openrazer.github.io/) based on the status of the last executed command.
 Requires OpenRazer linux drivers. :star:1
 * [rbenv](https://github.com/ELLIOTTCABLE/rbenv.plugin.zsh) - A faster fork of the rbenv plugin from oh-my-zsh.